hashgraph/hedera-hcs-sxc-java/hcs-relay/README.md

 # hcs-relay

-A component of a HCS network which relays transactions from mirror node(s) to an hcs-queue
+A component of a HCS network which relays transactions from mirror node(s) to an hcs-queue.
+The relay subscribes to topic(s) on a mirror node and forwards received messages to active-mq artemis

-The relay listens to all incoming `TransactionRecord.class` from mirror, selects the the ones where memo starts with `HCS` and cosntructs a `MessageChunk.class` from hcs-lib to forward to active-mq artemis